FFXIV The Omega Protocol: release date, start time & everything we know - Dexerto

 The Omega Protocol Theme in FFXIV

-The Omega Protocol will likely fit the theme of the Omegascape raids.
-They will likely reference not only bosses and enemies from this raid series, but will also have returning mechanics from them.
+The Omega Protocol fits the themes of the Omegascape raids, asking players what would happen Omega found the answer it had sort for.
+TOP references not only bosses and enemies from this raid series, but will also have returning mechanics from them.

 Subscribe to our newsletter for the latest updates on Esports, Gaming and more.